-When it comes to understanding your bloating and gas it can be overwhelming.
+When it comes to an understanding of your bloating and gas, it can be overwhelming.
 However, removing some key foods for a period of time can help!
 By eating the same foods over and over again can trigger an intolerance.
 The key to a healthy microbiome is a diverse diet.

-However, there are some foods who are known to cause bloating and gas.
+However, some foods are known to cause bloating and gas.
 It could be the food itself or how much of the food you’re eating.
 When switching to a paleo-based lifestyle, it can be very easy to overdo it on the vegetables.

 I’ve heard of some clients eating 3-cups or more in one sitting.
 That can be way too much fiber in one meal.
 However, let’s dive into some foods that could be triggering your bloating and gas.

 5 Foods that Can Cause Bloating and Gas